-Born and raised in Winnipeg, Jana completed an honours degree in zoology at the University of Western Ontario.
-She continued her education in Portland at the Oregon Health and Sciences University, and after graduating was accepted into the postdoctoral Advanced Education in General Dentistry program at the University of Michigan.
-Here, Jana learned about the most recent advances in general and cosmetic dentistry.
+Born and raised in Winnipeg, Jana completed an honours Zoology degree at the University of Western Ontario.
+She continued her education in Portland at the Oregon Health and Sciences University.
+She then completed an Advanced Education in General Dentistry (AEGD) program at the University of Michigan.

-Christine earned her Dental Hygiene Degree from the University of Alberta in 2000, and has been a member of the Glenmore Park Dental team for almost a decade.
-When not at the clinic, Christine is kept busy by her two young daughters.More
+Christine earned her Dental Hygiene Degree from the University of Alberta in 2000, and has been a member of the Glenmore Park Dental team since 2002.
+In addition to direct patient care, she also helps to oversee overall practice management.
+When not at the clinic, Christine and her husband are kept busy with their two teenage daughters and golden retriever.More

-When Shawna is not training or competing in Ironman Triathlons, you can usually find her at Glenmore Park Dental.
-Not only is she a dedicated athlete, but also a dedicated mother.
-Shawna graduated from SAIT in 1997, has been working in dentistry for 14 years, and joined our team in 2010.
-Currently, she is the Treatment Coordinator for our Implant Program.More
+When Shawna is not volunteering with parent council you can usually find her cycling to work at Glenmore Park Dental.
+Not only is she a dedicated athlete, completing Iron Man triathlons, but also a dedicated mother to her daughter.
+Shawna graduated from SAIT in 1997, and joined our team in 2010.
+Currently, she is the Treatment Coordinator of our Implant and Botox Programs.More

 Dental services consume a lot of environmental resources, from compressors and vacuums to the plastic barriers needed for infection control.